amgottlieb/OSIRIS_Imaging_DRP/README.md

         objname_OSIRIS_filter_final_ccd1.fits and objname_OSIRIS_filter_final_ccd2.fits
         Standard_Star_OSIRIS_filter_final_ccd1.fits and Standard_Star_OSIRIS_filter_final_ccd2.fits

-    Folder containing diagnostic files:
+    Diagnostic folder which contains the following:
+        1-calib
+            original images split into ccd1 and ccd2 for both the target and standard star 2-bpm

+        3-crmask
+             CRmask images split into ccd1 and ccd2 for both the target and standard star 4-skymap

+        5-astrometry
-        original images split into ccd1 and ccd2 for both the target and standard star CRmask images split into ccd1 and ccd2 for both the target and standard star images after aligning with eachother split into ccd1 and ccd2 for both the target and standard star
+            images after aligning with eachother split into ccd1 and ccd2 for both the target and standard star

 See *** for examples of a good master bias, flat, sky map, and final image.